-Learn when Flow Migrator emits native database actions and when SQL, MySQL, OLE DB, AS400, or Nintex Tables patterns still need review.
+Learn when Flow Migrator emits native connector actions and when Salesforce, SQL, MySQL, OLE DB, AS400, or Nintex Tables patterns still need review.

-Database-backed workflows need connector-family decisions that are safe, predictable, and honest.
-These guides explain SQL Server, MySQL, OLE DB/ODBC, AS400-style queries, Nintex Tables, gateway dependencies, and the current limits.
+Connector-heavy workflows need decisions that are safe, predictable, and honest.
+These guides explain Salesforce, SQL Server, MySQL, OLE DB/ODBC, AS400-style queries, Nintex Tables, gateway dependencies, and current conversion limits.

 Articles in this category